This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

-- Sour cream - you can swap the sour cream for other dairy products like cream cheese or crème fraîche.
+Sour cream – you can swap the sour cream for other dairy products like cream cheese or crème fraîche.
 You could even try serving it with Boursin for a delicious garlic and herb flavour.

-- Apple sauce - it might sound a bit unusual, but traditionally a Giant Skillet Potato Latke is made for Hanukkah celebrations and often served with a spoonful of homemade apple sauce.
+Apple sauce – it might sound a bit unusual, but traditionally a potato latke is made for Hanukkah celebrations and often served with a spoonful of homemade apple sauce.

-- Caviar - if you want to make an ultra luxurious version of this Giant Skillet Potato Latke, swap the smoked salmon for a spoonful of caviar.
+Caviar – if you want to make an ultra-luxurious version of this Giant Skillet Potato Latke, swap the smoked salmon for a spoonful of caviar.
 You could also use salmon roe or lumpfish caviar for more budget-friendly alternatives!

 Here’s a step by step guide for what you need to do, but you can find the full recipe below for detailed instructions.